This post is being revised and updated. Please check back.

 Want to follow along with hook and yarn?
-Chain 15, double crochet (dc) in the 4th chain (ch) from your hook and in each remaining ch: 11 dc; 12 dc if you count the 3 chs you skipped.
-I did this part in blue yarn.
-To chain 3 and turn I changed to white yarn.
+With blue (or a dark color) yarn, chain 15, double crochet (dc) in the 4th chain (ch) from your hook and in each remaining ch: 11 dc; 12 dc if you count the 3 chs you skipped.
+Change to white (or a light color) yarn.
+Chain 3 and turn.

 Basic Star Stitch How-to: